Diocese of Wichita: Sex Abuse

-A Wichita man sued the Diocese of Wichita in 1995, claiming that he had been sexually assaulted by Reverend Robert D. Blanpied.
-The alleged attacks started in 1965, when the plaintiff was ten years old, and continued for four years.
-A court ruled in 1997 that the statute of limitations on the case had expired.
-In a 1994 meeting with Bishop Arthur Tafoya of the Diocese of Pueblo regarding sexual abuse allegations in Colorado, Blanpied admitted to abusing two boys in Wichita.
-Tafoya permanently removed Blanchid from ministry that year.
+In a 1994 meeting with Bishop Arthur Tafoya of the Diocese of Pueblo regarding sexual abuse allegations in Colorado, the priest Robert D. Blanpied admitted to abusing two boys when he previously served in Wichita.
+Tafoya permanently removed him from ministry that year.

-In November 2000, Reverend Robert Larson, the former head of Catholic Charities for the diocese, was charged with sexually abusing four altar boys at St. Mary's Catholic Church in Newton in the 1980s.
-He pleaded guilty in February 2001 to one count of indecent liberties with a child and three counts of sexual battery and was sentenced to three to 10 years in prison.
-Diocesan records would later show as many as fifteen accusations to the diocese of sexual abuse against Larson going back to 1981.
+In November 2000, Robert Larson, the former head of Catholic Charities for the diocese, was charged with sexually abusing four altar boys at St. Mary's Catholic Church in Newton in the 1980s.
+He pleaded guilty in February 2001 to one count of indecent liberties with a child and three counts of sexual battery and was sentenced to three to ten years in prison.
+Diocesan records would later show as many as fifteen accusations of sexual abuse against Larson going back to 1981.
 In June 2001, the diocese reached a financial settlement with several of Larson's victims.

 In February 2019, the Kansas Bureau of Investigation (KBI) announced that it had been investigating sex abuse allegations against all the Catholic dioceses in Kansas since November 2018.
-On August 14, 2020, Melissa Underwood, KBI spokeswoman, referring to the entire State of Kansas, stated, "As of Aug.
-7, we have had 205 reports of abuse and have opened 120 cases."
 In September, 2019, Bishop Kemme published a list of 15 diocesan priests that faced credible accusations of sexual abuse of minors.
 Eleven of the priests were deceased and the others were no longer in ministry.

-In November 2021, Kemme placed Reverend Michael Schemm from Resurrection Parish in Bel Aire on suspension pending investigation.
-The diocese had received sexual abuse allegations again Schemm dating back to the 1990s.
-The diocese forwarded the allegations to local police.
-In March 2022, Schemm was returned to ministry.
-Sedgwick County District Attorney Marc Bennett reported that the statute of limitations for this case had expired.
-The diocese concluded that there was insufficient evidence to the allegations against Schemm.

-The diocese instituted "Virtus Training" for all individuals serving in the diocese;"Members of the clergy, religious, employees and each volunteer who has regular contact with a minor is required to attend a live awareness session called Protecting God's Children for Adults.
-This session, provided by certified VIRTUS Facilitators, gives participants an awareness of the signs of child sexual abuse, the methods and means by which abusers commit abuse and 5 concrete steps to create safe environments and to prevent abuse."
+In August 2020, Melissa Underwood, KBI spokeswoman, referring to the entire State of Kansas, stated, "As of Aug.
+7, we have had 205 reports of abuse and have opened 120 cases."